-Many area churches and congregations have loan, forgivable loan and scholarship programs.
-Applicants should check with their conference and congregational leaders for information; see also our Regional Church aid for Canadian students webpage.
+Many congregations and regional churches have loan, forgivable loan and scholarship programs.
+Applicants should check with their regional church and congregational leaders for information; see also our Regional Church aid for Canadian students webpage.
 For information about AMBS matching grants for regional church and congregational contributions may be available as shown below.
 To apply for matching funds, complete the Church Partnership Form for the appropriate academic year (available under "Documents and PDF forms" on the Forms page).
 Please note: When Canadian students pay tuition and receive financial aid for tuition, Canadian dollars are at par with U.S. dollars.